vertilia/deploy/README.md

 Script will check diff of the current release and the next release to verify correctness.
 If the new release has no diff with the current one, it will be deleted.

+Allows to run user-defined scripts at different build phases.

-Allows navigation to switch to the next release or rollback to the previous one.
+Provides commands to switch to the next release or rollback to the previous one.

 May delete old releases keeping a number of the most recent releases.